-The CA will revoke / suspend a Foreigner Certificate after receiving the revocation request from the RA as quickly as practical after validating the revocation request.
-The maximum delay between receipt of a revocation or suspension request or report and the decision to change its status information being available to all relying parties is at most 24 hours.
+The CA will revoke a Citizen Certificate after receiving the revocation request from the RA as quickly as practical after validating the revocation request.
+The maximum delay between receipt of a revocation request or report and the decision to change its status information being available to all relying parties is at most 24 hours.